axocomm/rupervisor/README.md

 - Ability to dump evaluated `Ruperfile` to some easily-readable format
 - Ability to define scenarios elsewhere and include them (even if it's just a friendlier DSL method for `require_relative`)
-- Ability to pipe stderr or stdout to actions?
+- Ability to pipe stderr or stdout to actions
 - Addressing code style concerns
 - Cleanup/atexit actions
+- Lazy evaluation for computing things during actual scenario execution